Leon Feinberg: Life

 Feinberg was a member of the editorial board of the Yiddish daily Freihet and the monthly Hamer.
 He often contributed to Der Tog, and from 1945 to 1955 he served as its city editor.
 He continued to write a column on political affairs for the paper afterwards.
 He wrote 15 novels, including the verse novels Der Farmishpeter Dor (The Condemned Generation) in 1954 and Der Gebentshter Dor (The Blessed Generation) in 1962 which explored the lives of two generations of Jews who were caught up in the Russian Revolution but immigrated to America and Palestine, and Der Khorever Dor (The Ruined Generation) in 1967 which explored the lives of those who stayed in the Soviet Union.
 English translations of his poems were published in Joseph Leftwich's The Golden Peacock in 1940 and in J. B. Cooperman's America in Yiddish Poetry in 1967.

 Feinberg was awarded the Leib Hoffer Premium from Buenos Aires in 1918 and the Willie and Lisa Shore literary stipend from Mexico in 1968.
 He was vice-president and president of the Yiddish PEN Club, a national committeeman of the National Committee for Jewish Culture, and president and secretary of the Yiddish Writers Union.
 He was married to Florence Weingarten.
-Their children were Norman, Professor Gerald Feinberg, Mrs. Ronald Inglehart, Mrs. Daniel Josephson (Rita), and Mrs. Lowell Bonfeld.
+Their children were Norman, Professor Gerald Feinberg, Mrs. Babette Inglehart, Mrs. Rita Josephson, and Mrs. Harriet Bonfeld.

 Feinberg died in Lebanon Hospital in the Bronx on January 22, 1969.